phonglam3103/msani-readthedocs/docs/source/theory.rst

 ----

 The first step involves generating an initial conformer using the srETKDGv3 (small-ring ETKDGv3) algorithm of RDKit [7]_.
 However, this algorithm can sometimes produce unfavorable ring conformations such as "boat" or "twist" forms.
-To address this, MolSanitizer generates up to 100 conformers and filters out the undesirable ones using a curated library of preferred ring conformations.
-Currently, MolSanitizer supports rings up to eight members in size.
+To address this, EirVS generates up to 100 conformers and filters out the undesirable ones using a curated library of preferred ring conformations.
+Currently, EirVS supports rings up to eight members in size.
 At the end of the initial embedding process, only the lowest-energy conformer with favorable ring conformations is used for subsequent conformational sampling.
 In cases where RDKit fails or exceeds a time limit (default: 2 minutes), the embedding method of OpenBabel is used as a backup [8]_.

 As recommended by the RDKit developers, the initial conformer is minimized using a force field—in this case, the MMFF94s force field [9]_.
 However, the minimized conformer may still exhibit systematic errors inherent to such force fields, such as non-planarity of aromatic nitrogens.
-MolSanitizer addresses these issues by using SMARTS patterns to detect and correct these substructures, ensuring accurate molecular geometries.
+EirVS addresses these issues by using SMARTS patterns to detect and correct these substructures, ensuring accurate molecular geometries.
 This initial conformer also serves as the input for desolvation penalty calculations using AMSOL.

 The second step is the conformational sampling based on TorLib.
 TorLib provides 513 rules, ranging from the most specific to the most general, allowing it to match any rotatable bond.
 During conformational sampling, hydroxyl groups (-OH) are allowed to rotate, eliminating the need for -reseth or -rotateh steps in the Mol2DB2 process.
 Dihedrals that involved in symmetric substituents such as (-CH3, -CF3, -C6H5,...) are rescaled to avoid the oversampling of similar conformations.
 The pseudocode explaining the conformational sampling algorithm is shown below: